oumaroumoudachirou/oumaroumoudachirou.io/_news/announcement_2.md

 ---

- I presented a paper at 58th Annual Meetings of the Canadian Economics Association.
+ I presented a paper at the 58th Annual Meetings of the Canadian Economics Association.